sergiovirahonda/sergiovirahonda.github.io/_posts/2020-08-06-depression-anxiety-tweets.md

 Hi there.
 I hope you're doing well.
 Today I'm going to walk you through this fascinating project about Natural Language Processing but let me explain myself and talk about its context.
 I've been reading a lot about how hard the COVID-19's lockdown is hitting the people out there.
 We all know the isolation affects people different ways, but the most frequents are depression and anxiety which is an expected outcome - the natural responses to confinement are precisely these, and most of the people don't even know it.
 It's been a hard time, people are afraid of uncertainty, of losing their jobs as many people have already done.
 Simply the conditions are met for a major emotional imbalance in the world's population

 Experts recommend to stay away from social media because it accelerates the depression process, and who is depressed already will be even more, however people expressions on it are a key instrument to determine how a population is feeling.
 Most of the social media active people express how they feel in tweets, facebook posts, comments and even Instagram captions.
-So, starting from there, **can we determine if the depression and anxiety have increased during the lockdown implementing Machine Learning?** It's an ambitious project, but will do my best to explain myself as clearly as possible.
+So, starting from there, **can we predict depression on Twitter in the COVID-19 lockdown context implementing Machine Learning?** It's an ambitious project, but will do my best to explain myself as clear as possible.

 This post will cover several steps, but a 10000 feet overview would be:

 * **Topic Modeling** - where we'll be looking for two labels: 1 - Depression & anxiety comments, 0 - Other
-* **Topic Classification** - Once we have the labels, we train a model to learn these topics and start predicting them in other datasets.
+* **Topic Classification** - Once we have the labels, we'll train a model to learn these topics and start predicting them in other datasets.

 To achieve both tasks, we'll go through: